Kavana084/Dynamic-Demand-Forecasting-and-Service-Optimization-for-Public-Transport/README.md

 ### 6.1 System Overview

 The proposed system is an AI-based Adaptive Bus Scheduling System for intelligent public transportation management.
-Historical passenger data is analyzed using an LSTM model to predict future passenger demand.
-The predicted demand is given to a DRL/DQN agent for making real-time scheduling and dispatching decisions.
-MILP optimization is then used for optimal fleet allocation and route management.
+Historical passenger data is analyzed using an LSTM model to predict future passenger demand[2].
+The predicted demand is given to a DRL/DQN[3] agent for making real-time scheduling and dispatching decisions.
+MILP optimization is then used for optimal fleet allocation and route management[1][2].
 The system dynamically adjusts bus schedules to reduce passenger waiting time, improve bus utilization, and lower operational costs.

 ### 6.2 Key Features